Radiation therapy provided by Board Certified Radiation Oncologists

 Dr. Fleener participates in many community activities including Surviving & Thriving and the Brazos Valley Breast Cancer Support Group.
 She sits on the Board of Hospice Brazos Valley and is an Associate Clinical Professor for Texas A&M Health Science Center.
 In addition, Dr. Fleener is on the Board for St. Joseph HealthPartners and a Member of the Medical Executive Committee, as well as the Peer Performance Review Committee at St. Joseph.

 Dr. Fleener is committed to staying involved in cancer treatment research, education, and community organizations and events, in order to continually improve outcomes for her patients.

 Support staff with cancer expertise and an unmatched level of caring.

-The CHI St. Joseph Health Cancer program provides patient-centered care with a focus on the whole patient.
+The St. Joseph Health Cancer program provides patient-centered care with a focus on the whole patient.
 In addition to cancer doctors who specialize in expert cancer care, our nurses and therapists –our entire team –make the loving and compassionate care of our patients our top priority.